KTH-SML/svea/src/svea_sensors/README.md

 -   **`quat_topic`** (string, Default: "quat")

     The topic name to subscribe to for the quaternion message.
-Default: `quat`

 -   **`topic_timeout`** (float, Default: 30.0)

     The timeout (in seconds) for detecting the message type.
-Default: `30.0`

 #### Subscribed Topics